GAIA-X4PLC-AAD/ssi-to-oidc-bridge/README.md

 ## Running for Development

-Running for development means that all components apart from the vclogin service will run containerized.
+Running for development means that all components, apart from the vclogin service, will run containerized.
 The vclogin service can be edited and run locally with hot-reload for fast testing and iteration.

 If you are using VSCode, you may need to prepare configuration files to ensure `eslint` and `prettier` work properly: